 You will need to care for the skin around your PEG tube.
 Follow the steps below.

 Every day, inspect the skin around your feeding tube for any redness, swelling, or pus.
-Tell your doctor or nurse practitioner if you are having any of these symptoms.
+Tell your doctor or nurse practitioner (NP) if you’re having any of these symptoms.

 - Remove the old dressing.

-- Clean the skin around your tube with iodine (Betadine®) swab sticks once a day.
+- Clean the skin around your tube with iodine swab sticks once a day.

 - Apply zinc oxide ointment.

-- Cover the insertion site with a 4 x 4 gauze.
+- Cover the incision site with a 4 x 4 gauze.

-- Loop the tube and secure it with tape or use a Cath-Secure® tab to hold it in place (see Figure 2).
+- Loop the tube and secure it with tape or use a Cath-Secure tab to hold it in place (see Figure 1).

 On the third day after your procedure, begin a daily routine of caring for the skin around your tube while showering.